Welcome to the new Golem Cloud Docs! 👋

 "Hello"

 This is parsed as a string literal.
-If the strings are not wrapped with quotes, then it is considered as a variable.
+If the strings are not wrapped with quotes, then it is considered as a identifier.

 Boolean